altastratus/developer_starter_pack/README.md

    This way will decrease much redundant codes (boilerplates) and esier to call many times anywhere in our project.

-##  Private & public Variable
+##  Private & Public Variable

-1. Use private variable if it is only used locally in a particular class.
+1. Use private variable if it is only used locally in a particular class or function, for example:
-Do the same for function or method, for example in Dart :

     String _customerName   ---> variable
     String _getCustomerName(){  ---> function